Kuttiattoor: Demographics

 As of 2011 Census, Kuttiattoor had a population of 13,244 of which 6,272 are males and 6,972 are females.
 Kuttiattoor census town spreads over an area of 20.9 km2 with 3,017 families residing in it.
 The sex ratio of Kuttiattoor was 1,112 higher than state average of 1,084.
 In Kuttiattor, population of children under 6 years was 10.4%.
 Kuttiattoor census town had overall literacy of 94.4%, higher than national average of 59% and higher than state average of 94%.

 As of 2011 census, Kuttiattoor Grama Panchayat had total population of 25,925 among which 12,174 are males and 13,751 are females.
 Kuttiattoor Panchayat has administration over Kuttiattoor and Maniyoor census towns.

 Religion

 As of 2011 Indian census, Kuttiattoor census town had total population of 13,244 which constitute 78.84% Hindus, 20.86% Muslims and 0.3% others.

 Administration

 Kuttiattoor census town is part of Kuttiattoor Grama Panchayat.
-Kuttiattoor Panchayat is politically part of Taliparamba (State Assembly constituency) under Kannur Loksabha constituency.
+Kuttiattoor Panchayat is politically part of Taliparamba Assembly constituency under Kannur Lok Sabha constituency.